Competition Themes

 The journalistic (story-telling) value of the image shall receive priority over pictorial quality.
 In the interest of credibility, images that misrepresent the truth, such as those from events or activities specifically arranged for photography or of subjects directed or hired for photography, are not eligible.

-Techniques that add, relocate, replace or remove any element of the original image, except by cropping, are not permitted.
-The only allowable modifications are removal of dust, scratches or digital noise, restoration of the existing appearance of the original scene, sharpening that is not obvious, and conversion to grayscale monochrome.
+Techniques that add, relocate, replace, or remove any element of the original image, except by cropping, are not permitted.
+The only allowable modifications are removal of dust, scratches, or digital noise, restoration of the existing appearance of the original scene, sharpening that is not obvious, and conversion to grayscale monochrome.
 Derivations, including infrared, are not eligible.

 Portraits